Federal Railroad Administration: Background

 The need for an NRP was brought up in the Passenger Rail Investment and Improvement Act of 2008.
-However, before the official plan could be drafted, the Passenger Rail Investment and Improvement Act (PRIIA) required a Preliminary National Rail Plan (PNRP) to be made first, which was submitted to congress on October 15, 2009.
-On December 16, 2009 the Consolidated Appropriations Act of 2010 was enacted into law and established the delivery date for the NRP.
+However, before the official plan could be drafted, the Passenger Rail Investment and Improvement Act (PRIIA) required a Preliminary National Rail Plan (PNRP) to be made first, which was submitted to Congress on October 15, 2009.
+On December 16, 2009, the Consolidated Appropriations Act of 2010 was enacted into law and established the delivery date for the NRP.
 The delivery date for the NRP was September 15, 2010.

 The goal

 With the nation's infrastructure growing, the transportation used in the nation also needs to grow.
 With that in mind, the NRP's main goal is to increase the size of the nation's railway capacity to include 70 million more people and 2.8 billion tons more of freight within the next 25 years, and 100 million more people and 4 billion tons more of freight within the next 40 years.
-The NRP also looks to continue improving the rail systems safety.
+The NRP also looks to continue improving the rail systems' safety.

 High-speed intercity travel

 Another one of the NRP's big goals is the introduction of a high-speed train made for intercity travel.
 These trains would be much faster than normal trains, ranging in speed from 125-250 mph, and capable of delivering a passenger 500 miles in about 2–3 hours.
 In smaller, regional areas, the trains would not be as quick, only going somewhere between 90-125 mph.
 There are no set costs for this system, however.
-But the FRA argues that the benefits a high-speed rail system would bring outweigh the costs for the system, claiming that the high-speed rail system would reduce car traffic and eliminate the need for short-haul flights.
+The FRA argues that the benefits a high-speed rail system would bring outweigh the costs for the system, claiming that the high-speed rail system would reduce car traffic and eliminate the need for short-haul flights.
 It would also reduce congestion in America's more populated regions and boost manufacturing activity.